Re: Displaying alt prints

 the lip on one edge was bent backward, to allow for hanging on the

-too-- so the print is just held to the metal with the magnets-- so
+metal, too-- so the print is just held to the metal with the

-you can keep using the same metal sheets with different prints.
+magnets-- so you can keep using the same metal sheets with

-up-- but I'll try again.
-That would clarify it, too-- to see the
+gave up-- but I'll try again.
+That would clarify it, too-- to see

+that?
 If so, you really wouldn't need the matting, would you?
-That was

-just an aesthetic choice on your part-- or is it serving some other
+That was just an aesthetic choice on your part-- or is it serving

-(and necessary) function here.
-I'm guessing if you leave a clean
+some other (and necessary) function here.
+I'm guessing if you

 On Mar 4, 2009, at 3:48 PM, Rajul wrote: